SQL Inline View

 SQL > Advanced SQL > Inline View

 An inline view is a SELECT statement in the FROM clause.
 As mentioned in the View section, a view is a virtual table that has the characteristics of a table yet does not hold any actual data.
-In an inline view construct, instead of specifying table name(s) after the FROM keyword, the source of the data actually comes from a view that is created within the SQL statement.
-The syntax for an inline view is,
+In an inline view construct, instead of specifying table name(s) after the FROM keyword, the source of the data actually comes from the inline view.

 SELECT "column_name" FROM (Inline View);